-The amount owed equals the daily charge for the program (total institutional charge, divided by the number of days or hours in the program), multiplied by the number of days the student attended, or was scheduled to attend, prior to withdrawal.
-No refunds are due once the student has received 60 percent of the clock hours of instruction in any given period of attendance.
+The exact refund proration will be determined on the ratio of the number of days of instruction completed by the student to the total number of instructional days in the course.
+Specifically, the amount owed equals the daily charge for the program (total institutional charge, divided by the 80 days in the program), multiplied by the number of days the student attended, or was scheduled to attend, prior to withdrawal or dismissal.

-For purposes of determining a refund, a student shall be considered to have withdrawn from an education program when he or she withdraws or is deemed withdrawn in accordance with the withdrawal policy stated in this institution's catalog.
-If an institution has collected money from a student for transmittal on the student's behalf to a third party for a bond, library usage, or fees for a license, application, or examination and the institution has not paid the money to the third party at the time of the student's withdrawal or cancellation, the institute ion shall refund the money to the student within 45 days of the student's withdrawal or cancellation.
+For purposes of determining a refund, a student that leaves the course prior to completion date from an education program is eligible for the refund policy as stated in this institution's catalog.
+If an institution has collected money from a student for transmittal on the student's behalf to a third party for a bond, library usage, or fees for a license, application, or examination and the institution has not paid the money to the third party at the time of the student's withdrawal or cancellation, the institution shall refund the money to the student within 40 days of the student's withdrawal or cancellation.